amadeus4dev/developer-guides/guides/pagination.md

 }
 ```

-Accesing the next page on the result, means to access to the `meta/links/page2`
+Accessing the page of the results means to access the `meta/links/page2` node
-node within the `JSON` response.
+within the `JSON` response.